safe-space-lambda/Backend-eileen/README.md

 A Backend for Lambda's Safe Space app.
 Now on Heroku!

+Imagine a chat bot that’s on your side in the fight for mental health!
+Safespace is an app that will send you messages throughout the day to remind you that you are loved.

+This backend will allow users to register and submit messages that will automatically be sent out as a text message to the user via Twilio integration.

 ## Getting Started

 The API can be found at the following url: